yerden/go-snf/README.md

 export CGO_LDFLAGS="-L/path/to/snf/lib -lsnf"
 ```

+Library may also be linked statically by using `snf_static` tag.

 ### Caveats
-The package is under development so API may experience some changes.
+* The package is under development so API may experience some changes.
 Any contributions from Myricom NICs users are welcome.
+* `libsnf` library doesn't support position-independent executables.
+If gcc requires, specify `-no-pie` option in `CGO_CFLAGS`.